quixio/quix-docs/README.md

 You will also need to sign up to the [Insiders Programme](https://squidfunk.github.io/mkdocs-material/insiders/).

+The [social plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/) is also used to automatically provide metadata.
+See the [social plugin documentation](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/) for details on how to install the dependencies of the plugin.
+You might also need to first install `cffi` with `pip install cffi`, if not present on your system.

 ### Linked repositories

 This repo uses the `multirepo` plugin to pull in client library content from the [Quix Streams repo](https://github.com/quixio/quix-streams).